-In the process of developing our Packaged Delta-T ECM (FHW) Hydronic Heating Appliance™ (Patents Pending – USA & Canada) it became very evident that our “boiler-of-choice”, the Weil-McLain Ultra Oil Series unit was in fact a commercial grade boiler in a residential “wrapper”.
+In the process of developing our Neo-Gravity Hydronic (FHW) Heating Appliance™ (U.S. Patent 10,690,356 & Canada Filing) it became very evident that our “boiler-of-choice”, the Weil-McLain Ultra Oil Series unit is in fact now a commercial grade boiler in a residential “wrapper”.
 A higher efficiency “three-pass”, very high-mass design, it outweighs its “Gold Series” predecessor significantly and all of its competitors by at minimum a third to near twice.
 Its robustness would indicate a service life of at minimum thirty years, given reasonable water quality maintenance.
 It is truly “The Heavyweight Champion” of residential boilers.
 (Reference our depiction of a Triplex Ultra Oil (UO) Series configuration and detail following below.)

 The automatic backup feature of multi-boiler systems makes them particularly attractive for emergency services facilities, low or high occupancy rate, multi-unit structures.
 Examples are larger apartment houses, condominiums, upscale residential housing, municipal and private service facilities and high value content structures.